lvgl/lvgl/docs/overview/coords.md

 - `LV_ALIGN_RIGHT_MID`
 - `LV_ALIGN_CENTER`

-It quite common to align a children to the center of its parent, tehre fore is a dedicated function for it:
+It quite common to align a children to the center of its parent, there fore is a dedicated function for it:
 ```c
 lv_obj_center(obj);